SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 If you are printing with a 0.2 layer height, you can increase these values by 25% and simlarly reduce if printing with lower.

+The second factor is your extruder's mechanical abilities.
+Direct drive extruders with a good grip on the filament typically are more responsive to extrusion rate changes.
+Similarly with stiff filaments.
+So a bowden printer or when printing softer material like TPU or soft PLAs like polyterra there is more opportunity for the extruder to slip or deviate from the desired extrusion amount due to mechanical grip or material deformation or just delay in propagating the pressure changes (in a bowden setup).

+So where does that leave us?

-Perform a test print with the above and adjust to your liking!
+Perform a test print with the above settings as a starting point and adjust to your liking!
 If you notice budging on sharp overhangs where speed changes, like the hull of the benchy, reduce this value by 10% and try again.

 If you're not noticing any artefacts, increase by 10% but dont go over the maximum values recommended above as then this feature would have no effect in your print.

 <h2>A note for bowden printers using marlin without pressure advance. </h2>
 If your printer is not equipped with pressure advance and especially if you are using a bowden setup, you dont have the benefit of pressure advance adjusting your flow dynamically based on print speed and accelerations.